floriancourgey/blog/_posts/2019/2019-04-10-workflow-for-loop-in-adobe-campaign.md

 ---
-title: "for" loop as a worklow in Adobe Campaign
+title: '"for" loop as a worklow in Adobe Campaign'
 categories: [opensource,adobe campaign]
 ---